libexpat/libexpat.github.io/content/pages/string-pools.md

 the literal value of an entity, i.e. the value exactly as input, with no substitutions done.

-As mentioned above, the strings are stored in _internal_ format.
-For many strings this requires conversion from whatever the input format is to internal format, and the string pool functions will take care of that as required.
+As mentioned above, the strings are stored in _internal_ encoding.
+For many strings this requires conversion from whatever the input encoding is to internal encoding, and the string pool functions will take care of that as required.

 ## How String Pools Work